Danny Garrett: Business career

-In 2005, Garrett joined Progress Rail Services, a $1 billion provider of repair and maintenance services to the U.S. Railroad industry, as Senior Vice President and Chief Financial Officer.
+In 2005, Garrett joined Progress Rail Services, a $1 billion provider of repair and maintenance services to the U.S. railroad industry, as senior vice president and chief financial officer.
 Progress Rail, headquartered in Albertville, Alabama, had recently been acquired by One Equity, an affiliate of J.P.
-Morgan from Progress Energy for $400 million.
-Garrett was hired to help organize and structure the company to enable a possible public offering of the company's shares within a 3-4 year time frame.
+Morgan, from Progress Energy for $400 million.
+Garrett was hired to help organize and structure the company to enable a possible public offering of the company's shares within a three- to four-year time frame.
 Along with other members of management, Garrett received an equity interest in the company.
-With months of Garrett joining Progress Rail, market valuations for the railroad industry significantly increased, and the Board of Directors initiated a public offering process.
+Within months of Garrett joining Progress Rail, market valuations for the railroad industry significantly increased, and the board of directors initiated a public offering process.
 Garrett led efforts to effect the IPO and comply with Security and Exchange Commission requirements and stock exchange listing requirements.
-Prior to the finalizing of the IPO, Caterpillar, Inc made a cash offer in May 2005 to acquire the company for $1 billion.
+Prior to the finalizing of the IPO, Caterpillar, Inc. made a cash offer in May 2005 to acquire the company for $1 billion.
 Garrett was offered a senior position with Caterpillar in Peoria, Illinois, but declined in order to maintain his residence in Alabama.

-In 2007, Garrett served briefly as Chief Financial Officer for Summit Products, a $35 million toy company headquartered in Birmingham.
-Garrett was hired to assist Summit with developing an expansion strategy with the “big box” retailers and toy stores.
-Following a general decline in the overall U.S. Economy in late 2008, the company's plans for expansion were no longer feasible and Garrett resigned and joined Vulcan Steel Products in 2009 as Chief Financial Officer.
+In 2007, Garrett served briefly as chief financial officer for Summit Products, a $35 million toy company headquartered in Birmingham.
+Garrett was hired to assist Summit with developing an expansion strategy with “big box” retailers and toy stores.
+Following a general decline in the overall U.S. economy in late 2008, the company's plans for expansion were no longer feasible.
+Garrett resigned and joined Vulcan Steel Products in 2009 as chief financial officer.

-Vulcan, headquartered in Pelham, Alabama was a family owned steel company that had been adversely impacted by the U.S. economic decline.
+Vulcan, headquartered in Pelham, Alabama, was a family-owned steel company that had been adversely impacted by the U.S. economic decline.
 Garrett renegotiated the company's loan agreements and led efforts to develop and implement a turnaround strategy for the company.
-Within 12 months, the company streamlined operations, changed its management and operations structure and returned to profitability.
+Within 12 months, the company streamlined operations, changed its management and operations structure, and returned to profitability.
 Garrett served as CFO for seven years and led efforts to sell the business at the direction of the owners.
-In 2016, the company was sold to Steel Dynamics (SDI), a multi-billion dollar steel producer headquartered in Ft.
-Wayne, Indiana.
-Garrett, who had been elected to the Alabama Legislature in 2014, was offered a position with SDI in Ft.
-Wayne, but declined to remain in Alabama.
+In 2016, the company was sold to Steel Dynamics (SDI), a multi-billion dollar steel producer headquartered in Fort Wayne, Indiana.
+Garrett, who had been elected to the Alabama Legislature in 2014, was offered a position with SDI in Fort Wayne, but declined the offer and remained in Alabama.

-In 2016, Garrett briefly joined Signature Homes, a residential construction company headquartered in Hoover, Alabama, as Chief Financial Officer.
-Garrett was asked by Signature's Chief Executive Officer to assist with a management team transition of the current CFO to another role as Chief Operating Officer.
-Garrett restructured the financial reporting, reorganized the financial staff while continuing to serve in the Legislature.
+In 2016, Garrett briefly joined Signature Homes, a residential construction company headquartered in Hoover, Alabama, as chief financial officer.
+Garrett was asked by Signature's chief executive officer to assist with a management team transition of the current CFO to another role as chief operating officer.
+Garrett restructured the financial reporting and reorganized the financial staff while continuing to serve in the Legislature.
 He resigned in 2018, when a permanent CFO was hired.